Edible Flower Lollipops with Sexy Sherbet

 |a couple of drops of natural passion fruit essence (or any other essence you desire)|

 |3 tbsp||freeze-dried fruit pieces (eg. raspberry or strawberry))|

 You will need a pastry brush, a sugar thermometer, lollipop sticks, and a silicone mat or baking paper.

 Combine the sugar, glucose syrup and water in a saucepan over a medium heat and stir until the sugar dissolves.
 When it comes to the boil, dab a pastry brush into a cup of tap water and brush down the sides of the pan just above the boil line to remove any sugar crystals that have formed.

 Allow to cool for 30 minutes at room temperature.
-Wrap the lollipops indiviually in cellophane, tie with string and store at room temperature for up to a month.
-They are sticky, so keep them seperate from each other.
+Wrap the lollipops individually in cellophane, tie with string and store at room temperature for up to a month.
+They are sticky, so keep them separate from each other.

 To make the sherbert, simply whiz all the ingredients in a food processor or mix together in a bowl to form a fine dust.

 To serve up a sherbert fountain, fill a small shot glass with sherbert, place a liquorice stick or lollipop in the middle, and get fizzy.